MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-type-entitlement-property.md

 > [!NOTE]
 > With [!INCLUDE [prod_short](../../includes/prod_short.md)] 2023 release wave 1, the entitlement type `Unlicensed` is introduced.
 This type is used for scenarios when the user isn't licensed through entitlements mapping to AppSource offer plans.
 >
-> The `Unlicensed` type of entitlement is only applied to users who don't have an offer defined in the app’s entitlements.
+> The `Unlicensed` type of entitlement is only applied to users who don't have a plan, that is a license, defined in the app’s entitlements.
 It's then possible to test for this unlicensed scenario and perform your custom licensing as before for existing customers, allowing side-by-side support while transitioning existing customers to the new AppSource transactability model.

 <!--
 > [!NOTE]